talkowski-lab/cnv-validation/README.md

 # gCNV validation

-[IntensityRankSumAnnotator](http://software.broadinstitute.org/software/genomestrip/org_broadinstitute_sv_annotation_IntensityRankSumAnnotator.html) tool is used to perform in-silico validation of Copy Number Variants (CNVs) in the UKBB dataset using SNP array intensity data.
+[IntensityRankSumAnnotator](http://software.broadinstitute.org/software/genomestrip/org_broadinstitute_sv_annotation_IntensityRankSumAnnotator.html) tool is used to perform in-silico validation of Copy Number Variants (CNVs) in the All of Us dataset using SNP array intensity data.

 ## Table of Contents
 * [Requirements](#requirements)